 “With the increase in new issuances, and with this new flexibility now granted by the Volcker rule into the documentation, CLO managers will have the option to take fixed-income securities like bonds into the structure, instead of just structured debt,” Yadav explains.

 As yield spreads tighten, demand for CLOs goes up.
 And as this demand increases, the yield spread keeps shrinking.
-This is precisely what’s happening in the pandemic recovery, with massive liquidity in the market and great interest in investing in risk-diverse asset classes.
+This is precisely what has happened in the pandemic recovery, with massive liquidity in the market and great interest in investing in risk-diverse asset classes.

 CLOs have shown remarkable resilience during two of history’s biggest economic crises.
-It should come as no surprise, then, that the instrument is experiencing increasing popularity as the world begins the difficult task of putting its economic structures back together in the wake of the pandemic.
+It should come as no surprise, then, that the instrument is experiencing continued popularity during difficult economic and political times characterised by inflation spikes, supply chain disruptions, military conflicts and other challenges.

 The outlook for CLOs remains positive during this turbulent time in part because of investor demand, as CLOs continue to perform and provide good value relative to other asset classes.
 CLOs have also stayed buoyant in terms of loan supply.

-The economic disruptions of the pandemic will likely spark further changes to CLO documentation.
+Recent economic disruptions will likely spark further changes to CLO documentation.
 Changes could allow for greater “collateral obligation” flexibility, the ability to exchange assets for less risky elements, and greater options for managers to proactively defend against sudden, unexpected compliance obligations.